-- Teachers respond sensitively to pupils who disclose incidents of bullying. - The school's anti-bullying policy is discussed regularly with the pupils. - The staff is particularly vigilant in monitoring pupils who are considered at risk of bullying or being bullied. - All parents receive a copy of the school's Anti-Bullying Policy and Code of Behaviour upon enrolment and copies are made available upon request.
+- Positive self-esteem is fostered among the pupils by celebrating individual differences and achievements, by acknowledging and rewarding good behaviour and by providing opportunities for success. - Teachers respond sensitively to pupils who disclose incidents of bullying. - The school's anti-bullying policy is discussed regularly with pupils. - Involvement of the Student Council in contributing to a safe school environment e.g Yard Monitors/Buddy. - Development and promotion of Anti-Bullying posters/slogans for the school to be displayed in common areas in the school. - The implementation of regular whole school awareness measures e.g. dedicated notice board in the school; annual Anti-Bullying/Friendship Week; annual pupil Bullying Sociogram Suvery. - The staff is particularly vigilant in monitoring pupils who are considered at risk of bullying or being bullied. - All parents receive a copy of the school's Anti-Bullying Policy and Code of Behaviour upon enrolment and copies are made available upon request.
 The school website displays both. - Encourage a culture of telling, with particular emphasis on the importance of bystanders.
 In that way pupils will gain confidence in 'telling'.
 This confidence factor is of vital importance.
-It should be made clear to all pupils that when they report incidents of bullying they are not considered to be telling tales but are behaving responsibly. - Ensuring that pupils know who to tell and how to tell, e.g.: - Direct approach to teacher at an appropriate time, for example after class. - o Confidential Questionnaire in senior classes as appropriate. - Worry Box. - Get a parent(s)/guardian(s) or friend to tell on your behalf. - Ensure bystanders understand the importance of telling if they witness or know that bullying is taking place. - Supervision and monitoring of classrooms, corridors, school grounds, school tours and extra-curricular activities.
+It should be made clear to all pupils that when they report incidents of bullying they are not considered to be telling tales but are behaving responsibly. - Ensuring that pupils know who to tell and how to tell, e.g.: - Direct approach to teacher at an appropriate time, for example after class. - Confidential Questionnaire in senior classes as appropriate. - Worry Box. - Get a parent(s)/guardian(s) or friend to tell on your behalf. - Ensure bystanders understand the importance of telling if they witness or know that bullying is taking place. - Supervision and monitoring of classrooms, corridors, school grounds, school tours and extra-curricular activities.
 Non-teaching and ancillary staff will be encouraged to be vigilant and report issues to relevant teachers.
 Supervision will also apply to monitoring student use of communication technology within the school.